NB lanes of Hwy 331 at Hobbie Road remain closed after fatal crash

 Alabama State Troopers are confirming one fatality after a crash involving a passenger vehicle and an 18-wheeler Monday afternoon.

 The crash is at the intersection of U.S. Highway 331 and Hobbie Road in Montgomery County.
-Troopers say both northbound lanes remain blocked and motorists are being advised to avoid the area.
+Troopers say as of 5:15 p.m. both northbound lanes remain blocked and motorists should continue to avoid the area.

-Picture from the scene shows the 18-wheeler is overturned.
+Pictures from the scene show the 18-wheeler, carrying a load of cardboard, is overturned.
 The other vehicle was in a ditch nearby.

 The cause of the crash remains under investigation.
 The victim's name has not been released.